Video shows police officer beating homeless woman

 (CNN)A police department in Georgia has reopened an internal investigation after a cellphone video surfaced showing a DeKalb County police officer striking a homeless woman with his baton several times during an arrest.

-The incident occurred at a gas station station in Decatur, Georgia, on June 4.
+The incident occurred at a gas station station in Decatur on June 4.
 The officer had gone to the Chevron in response to a complaint about the woman begging for money from customers.

 The video posted on YouTube doesn't show what led to the incident.

 It starts with a tense scene in which the woman, identified as Katie McCrary in a police report, is on the floor as a male police officer beats her with his baton.
-The officer had filed a Use of Force report after the incident and had been cleared following an Internal Affairs investigation.
+The officer had filed a Use of Force report after the incident and had been cleared following an internal affairs investigation.

 In light of the new cellphone video, the DeKalb County Police Department said in a statement Monday: "Now that the Department has this new evidence we have reopened the investigation and will determine whether the incident is consistent with policy and the law."